- Pause points

 - Suggested activities

 Although Theseus is commonly referred to as a hero, on some occasions his behaviour seems far from heroic.
-What makes a hero or heroine?
+You could think about what makes a hero or heroine.
 What qualities do they need?
-(Patriotism, courage, loyalty, honesty, good looks?)
+(Patriotism, courage, loyalty, honesty, strength?)
 Who do the children consider modern-day heroes and heroines?

 5 min 33 sec: That night she … placed, just inside the maze, the things Theseus would need to kill her monstrous brother.